rayshiva/Quillx/README.md

 ## License

-[CC0 1.0 Universal](LICENSE) — free for any use, no attribution required.
+[CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en) - free for any use, no attribution required.

 ---